Structure-Aware Fuzzing

 See the arbitrary crate's documentation for more details.

-This section concludes with two examples of structure-aware fuzzing:
+This section includes two examples of generation-based structure-aware fuzzing:

 Let's say we are working on a color conversion library that can turn RGB colors into HSL and back again.